Major Dundee: Post-production

 The length of Peckinpah's original cut has been disputed.
 According to some sources, including the 2005 DVD commentary, the original cut was 4 hours 38 minutes long, which was initially edited down to 156 minutes.
 Included in the unseen longer cuts were several slow-motion battle scenes inspired by Akira Kurosawa's Seven Samurai (1954).
 The movie was also fairly gory for the standards of 1965, and more bloody and violent scenes were cut out.
 A bombastic musical score by Daniele Amfitheatrof was added to the film despite Peckinpah's protests, as was the title song, "The Major Dundee March", sung by Mitch Miller and his Sing-Along Gang.
-One of the most bizarre parts of the score was the use of an electronically altered sound – three anvils of different lengths played-back at half-speed every time Charriba or the Apaches would be seen or even mentioned; "Until the Apache is taken or destroyed" was one of the film's catch phrases.
+One of the most bizarre parts of the score was the use of an electronically altered sound – three anvils of different lengths played back at half speed every time Charriba or the Apaches would be seen or even mentioned; "Until the Apache is taken or destroyed" was one of the film's catch phrases.

+Heston saw a cut of the film in September.
+He wrote, "[it was] neither as bad as I feared (talking to Sam), nor as good as I hoped (working with Sam).
+The people are believable, the dialogue good, as are all the performances (yes, I think all).
+The opening, cutting the one we shot at such cost, doesn't work for me.
+Most of the rest of the film does, but the whole thing is somehow diffuse.
+The story is as it always was, too complicated.
+It may work though... you never know."

+In February 1965, Heston saw a release cut and wrote, "it seemed not quite good enough to be a success as a serious film, and probably has too many subtleties, too much footage devoted to character, to succeed as an action film.
+There are excellent things in it; I think I'm good, but we didn't make it with this one."

+Heston later observed, "I'm not persuaded that even if Sam had had total control over the cutting of the final print that he could have had a film that would have pleased him — or me — but I think we would have had something a little better than what we have."